 Students interested in earning and learning this summer can fill out a Green Corps application here and submit it by 5 pm on Friday, March 27, 2015.

-, providing an equal opportunity for any individual youth to work for the program as well as a chance to meet students from other schools and from around the city.
+There are no set criteria for who can apply to Green Corps.
+This provides an equal opportunity for any youth to work for the program as well as a chance to meet students from other schools around the city.
 Green Corps student employees have represented many of the schools in Greater Cleveland with the majority of the program participants being students within the Cleveland Metropolitan School District.

-Green Corps youth are hired based on the desire and willingness to conduct physical labor, as well as an ability to demonstrate a sincere interest in learning about gardening, sustainable agriculture and the environment.
+Green Corps youth are hired based on the desire and willingness to do physical labor, as well as an ability to demonstrate a sincere interest in learning about gardening, sustainable agriculture and the environment.

 Once hired, Green Corps student employees spend the summer working 20 hours per week developing essential work and life skills, plant and agricultural science knowledge and community and environmental stewardship.This is accomplished through practicing public speaking, restoring vacant urban properties, growing food, service learning and many other activities.
 Through Green Corps’ hands-on learning, students begin to see the relevance of their high school education to the real world.